sandromikautadze/sindy-thesis/README.md

 # SINDy - BSc Thesis

 This repository contains the code written for the thesis of my BSc in Mathematical and Computing Sciences for Artificial Intelligence.
-The work focuses on analyzing the paper [Discovering governing equations from data by sparse identification of nonlinear dynamical systems](https://www.pnas.org/doi/10.1073/pnas.1517384113) by Brunton et al.
+The work focuses analyzes the paper [Discovering governing equations from data by sparse identification of nonlinear dynamical systems](https://www.pnas.org/doi/10.1073/pnas.1517384113) by Brunton et al.

 **The work is yet to be completed.**